withastro/docs/src/pages/en/guides/typescript.md

 /** @jsxImportSource solid-js */
 ```

-Alternatively, if your project primarily use another framework, you may change the `jsxImportSource` setting to `preact` or `solid-js` and instead use a pragma comment inside your React files.

-### Typing Vue components when the `@types/react` package is installed
+### Vue components are mistakenly typed by the `@types/react` package when installed

+The types definition from the`@types/react` package is declared globally and therefore will be mistakenly used to typecheck `.vue` files when using [Volar](https://github.com/johnsoncodehk/volar).

+**Status**:  Expected behavior.

-Due to being declared globally, the types definition from the `@types/react` package, if installed, will mistakenly be used to typecheck `.vue` files when using [Volar](https://github.com/johnsoncodehk/volar).
-There's currently no reliable way to fix this, however a few solutions are discussed can be found in [this GitHub discussion](https://github.com/johnsoncodehk/volar/discussions/592)
+**Solution**: There's currently no reliable way to fix this, however a few solutions and more discussion can be found in [this GitHub discussion](https://github.com/johnsoncodehk/volar/discussions/592).